qcr/rosdata/_sources/tools/extraction.rst.txt

     camera_info_<id>:
         topic_name: <camera_info_topic> # required - used to specify the name ofthe camera info topic
         filename: <filename> # optional - used to specify a filename, the file extension .yaml will be appended.
-Defaults to camera_info_<id>.csv
+Defaults to camera_info_<id>.yaml
         output_destination: <relative_destination> # optional - used to specify a directory relative to the root output directory to save the YAML file.
 Defaults to the root output directory.

 Topics
 """"""""""""""""""""""""

+The configuration for most topics includes the following options.

 .. code-block:: yaml